Competency in Removing and Fitting Basic Light Vehicle Mechanical, Electrical and Trim _MET_ Components and Non Permanently Fixed Vehicle Body Panels

 Core ideas you must understand for this topic

-• Maintenance Schedules: Following manufacturer service schedules for oil changes, filter replacements, belt inspections, and fluid checks to ensure vehicle reliability and safety.
+• Maintenance Schedules: Following manufacturer service intervals for oil changes, filter replacements, belt inspections, and fluid checks.

 Learning Objectives